 If you have some tips about cheap eats in Boracay, please tell me in the comments.
 I'm happy to extend this list.

-Tres Amigos- I was excited to see a new Mexican Restaurant in D'Mall that serves burritos for reasonable prices.
-A chicken burrito is around PHP180, best deal for
+Amigos- I was excited to see a new Mexican Restaurant in D'Mall that serves burritos for reasonable prices.
+A chicken burrito is around PHP180,

 - D'Talipapa - I can't believe I didn't mention D'Talipapa before.
 This is one place that no one should miss, especially if you love seafood.
 There are tons of seafood restaurants in Boracay, trust me they're all quite pricey.
 Your cheap alternative is D'Talipapa: Buy any kind of seafood (lobster, shrimps, squid, fish, etc.), you pay per kilo.
 Afterwards you choose one of the nearby restaurants and having it cooked for you.
 Delicious experience!
 D'Talipapa is located at Station 2, a few minutes walk from D'Mall.